NeoZ666/Draft-Articles/draft6.md

 From the KGB to the Nazis, from intelligence agencies to corporate data surveillance, the new ruling class emerges not from the battlefield or the marketplace but from the ability to monitor, predict, and manipulate public actions.

 The Secret Police State tries to end all manners of traditional institutions that formed the base for the traditional ruling classes - i.e Soviet Union tried to destroy the Family, the Church, Free Trade & Natural Rights, Culture and Heritage as to remove the semblance of any past, the Left will say its necessary to do so because, "All these institutions are inherently oppressive", when the real motive for the Secret Police State is to make sure that the Society can never go back to it's default, natural setting.
-This is the most dangerous of all and the seeds of cultural marxism, critical theory and social justice all lead to the same place.
+This is the most dangerous of all and the seeds of cultural Marxism, critical theory and social justice all lead to the same place.
 They are the ones who 1984 warns us of.

 Here, there is no end goal.
 It's already here, and you wouldn't even know it.
-The dissenters will be vanquished, the protests will be not be visible, the words will be removed and rights will continue to be curtained, till there's none left, till there's no humanity, only replaceable cogs for the machine.
+The dissenters will be vanquished, the protests will be not be visible, the words will be removed and rights will continue to be curtailed, till there's none left, till there's no humanity, only replaceable cogs for the machine.

 ### **The Hybrid – The Synthesis of Power**